KCISEastCampus/Pages/en/index.md

 <buttonlink href="https://sop.kcisec.com/">SOP</buttonlink>

 **HTTP websites:**
 Those websites are marked unsafe by modern browsers.
-You would need to click "Advanced" and "Proceed to unsafe" to access them.
+You would need to click "Advanced" and then "Proceed to unsafe" to access them.
 <buttonlink href="http://192.168.80.60/">Printing (Building 1 & 2)</buttonlink>
 <buttonlink href="http://192.168.80.68/">Printing (Building 3)</buttonlink>